-The symptoms of a brain tumor depend on tumor size, type, and location.
+The symptoms of a central nervous system tumor (or brain tumor) depend on tumor size, type, and location.
 Symptoms may be caused when a tumor or the swelling around it presses on a nerve or important part of the brain.
 Also, symptoms may be caused when a tumor blocks the fluid that flows through and around the brain, or when the brain swells because of the buildup of fluid.

 Most often, however, these symptoms are not due to a brain tumor; another health problem could also cause them.
 If you have any of these symptoms, tell your doctor so that problem can be diagnosed and treated.

 A doctor can confirm a diagnosis of a brain or spinal cord tumor based on a patient’s symptoms, personal and family medical history, and results of a physical exam and specialized tests and techniques.

 You may have one or more of the following tests:

 Neurologic exam: Your doctor checks your vision, hearing, alertness, muscle strength, coordination and reflexes.
 Your doctor also examines your eyes to look for swelling caused by a tumor pressing on the nerve that connects the eye and the brain.